 MAO-B inhibitors may reduce the motor fluctuations seen in many people with PD.
-People treated with carbidopa-levodopa often experience fluctuating symptoms of PD and are described as having “on" and "off" episodes.
-"On" episodes are experienced when medication is working and symptoms are minimal, and “off” episodes are when the medication hasn’t yet taken effect or is wearing off and symptoms are worsened.
+People treated with carbidopa-levodopa often have fluctuating symptoms of PD described as "on" and "off" episodes.
+"On" episodes are when the medicine is working and symptoms are minimal.
+"Off" episodes are when the medicine has not yet taken effect or is wearing off and symptoms are worsened.
 "Off" episodes can interfere with daily activities and may be experienced multiple times a day.
 They may last a few minutes or as long as a few hours.1,2

 - Eldepryl® (selegiline hydrochloride)

 - Xadago® (safinamide, tablets)

 - Emsam® (selegiline patch)